10 Most Common Trade Show Modeling Mistakes

 Finally, avoid chewing gum at all costs.
 Chewing gum is unprofessional and a rude gesture when talking to people.
 If needed, take a breath mint a few minutes before your lunch break is over.

 8. Making Personal Calls or Texts

 When you are at a trade show, you are working!
 You are on the client’s time, so act accordingly.
-If you make a personal call or text you are wasting their time and decreasing your chances of getting rehired.
+If you make a personal call or text you are wasting their time and decreasing your chances of getting booked again.
 If it’s an emergency and you must answer your phone, tell the client first and then politely step away from the booth to take the call.